buildingblocs/2023/events/june-conference/index-en.md

 <br>The prize giving ceremony will be conducted on-site on Day 3, 5th June.

 <strong>What are the prizes?</strong>
-<br>We cannot reveal anything at this point, but we are coordinating them with our sponsors: Meta, CYS and AISG!
+<br>We cannot reveal anything at this point, but we are coordinating a large pool of prizes with our sponsor, Meta!
+All we can guarantee is that a large number of people will walk away with amazing prizes!

 <strong>Must I go for all workshops / talks?</strong>
 <br>Yes, all tracks require certain skills which will be taught progressively in the workshops!